Are you feeling overloaded by all the different marketing tools your company is using?

 Automation tools remove the manual aspect of certain marketing tasks.
 Marketo and Eloqua are high-end marketing automation systems that come fully loaded with features and integrations that can handle many aspects of your marketing.
 Hubspot is a less expensive option that is still stacked with numerous automations.

 There are also plenty of automation tools that were developed for specific purposes.
 For example, Aweber, Customer.io, and Userfox provide email marketing automations that will automatically trigger emails.

 One of the best ways to cut multisystem chaos is to integrate as many of your marketing tools together as possible.
 For example, IFTTT (If This Then That) integrates hundreds of marketing apps and devices together, such as Gmail, Google Drive, social media, Fitbit, voice assist, photos, calendars, music, security systems, and so much more.
 Basically, you create your own “if this happens, then that” recipes to automate your marketing tasks.

 Customer Relationship Management (CRM) systems are essential for any effective sales team.
 They help companies track their leads, manage their relationships with their customers and prospects, and allow them to deliver leads to their sales team.
 Hubspot has a CRM that is actually free.
-Other options include Infusionsoft, Zoho, Salesforce, and Close.io.
+Other options include Keep (formerly known as Infusionsoft), Zoho, Salesforce, and Close.

 Collaboration & Project Management Tools

 Especially with so many people now working remotely, collaboration tools can be a blessing.
 These tools allow companies to store and access shared files and work together with others to complete projects.
 Some examples are Google Drive, Trello, Box, JIRA, and Asana.